Mk-00/urlmon/README.md

 # urlmon
-Simple shell script to monitor web services and send alerts to email.
+Simple shell script to monitor web service availability and send alerts to email.

+# User guide
-Add the script to cron and run it for example once in a 5 minutes.
+Add the script to crontab and run it for example once in a 5 minutes.

+*/5 * * * * root  /root/urlmon.sh -c /root/urlmon.conf > /dev/null 2>&1